Iridium Messaging Transport (IMT) was launched on 21st December 2022, and in Iridium’s own words, it’s:

 From SBD to IMT

 The pathway to IMT for existing SBD applications (that use something like Ground Control’s RockBLOCK) is pretty straightforward.

 As mentioned earlier, SBD and Certus 100 are not like-for-like comparable — Certus 100 is bigger, more expensive, requires more power and a bulkier antenna compared to its short-burst brethren (although both are still considered microscopic compared something like VSAT).

-So if you’re building a UAV for delivering medicine across Africa (hello, Zipline) — you’ll probably want to stick with SBD.
+So if you’re building an autonomous-flying plane for delivering medicine across Africa (hello, Zipline) — you’ll probably want to stick with SBD.
 However, if your remote IoT application is not as constrained, IMT might just be the thing you’ve always longed for.

 Engineers integrate with SBD by sending simple AT commands via a serial interface — however, in contrast, IMT is not directly exposed by default on Certus 100 terminals.
 It’s up to the individual terminal manufacturers to decide if/how they want to expose it.

 At time of writing, only two manufacturers had IMT solutions ready for their terminals.
 And Ground Control is one of them: both the original RockREMOTE and the new RockREMOTE Rugged are IMT-ready.

 RockREMOTE, utilising our IoT Gateway, exposes IMT messaging through the lingua-franca of the IoT industry – MQTT.
 The proposition is simple: talk MQTT in the field (e.g. from your microprocessor, PLC, Arduino or RPi) to the RockREMOTE and your message will be magically whisked off (via space) and arrive at their Cloud MQTT broker ready to be consumed by your application/ dashboard — effectively end-to-end MQTT.